padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 ## DIY

 A Sentinel-2 image surface reflectance product obtained from the Earth Engine catalog is given as: **COPERNICUS/S2_SR_HARMONIZED/20240428T013701_20240428T013722_T52LGL**.
 A client interested in identifying cleared lands would like to understand the dsitribution of the dominant land cover classes.
-Classify the image into six land cover classes, including cleared-land, burnt-land, forest, farm-land, water, and mines, using k-means clustering the CART algorithms.
+Classify the image into six land cover classes, including cleared-land, burnt-land, forest, farm-land, water, and mines, using k-means clustering and the k-nearest neighbor algorithm (k-NN) algorithms.

 ## Conclusion